Scrivener

-A scrivener (or scribe) was a person who, before the advent of compulsory education could read and write or who wrote letters as well as court and legal documents.
-Scriveners were people who made their living by writing or copying written material.
-This usually indicated secretarial and administrative duties such as dictation and keeping business, judicial, and historical records for kings, nobles, temples, and cities.
+A scrivener is a professional copyist or scribe whose occupation involves writing or preparing official documents, such as deeds, contracts, mortgages, and other legal instruments, typically for a fee.
+In Europe, the profession originated in the Middle Ages amid low literacy rates, where scriveners handled essential secretarial, administrative, and notarial duties, often functioning in the lower echelons of the legal field akin to early solicitors.
 Scriveners later developed into notaries, court reporters, and in England and Wales, scrivener notaries.

-They were and are generally distinguished from scribes, who in the European Middle Ages mostly copied books; with the spread of printing this role largely disappeared, but scriveners were still required.
 Styles of handwriting used by scriveners included secretary hand, book hand and court hand.

 Current role

-Scriveners remain common mainly in countries where literacy rates remain low, such as India.
+Scriveners remain common mainly in countries where literacy rates remain low.
 In these countries, scriveners will read letters for illiterate customers, as well as write letters or fill out forms for a fee.
-In areas with very high literacy rates, they are far less common, though social welfare organizations and public libraries will sometimes assist persons of low-literacy in filling out official forms, and drafting formal correspondences.
+In areas with very high literacy rates, they are far less common, though social welfare organizations and public libraries will sometimes assist persons of low literacy in filling out official forms, and drafting formal correspondences.

 Despite the high literacy rate, in France, "public writers" (écrivains publics) are still common.
 Their job mainly consists of composing formal writings like curricula vitae or motivation letters for people who do not write well, as well as other things like advertisements, or ghostwriting books.
 In French-speaking Belgium their return dates from 1999, in an effort to curb semi-literacy and broader socio-cultural inequality; they also include services like reading out loud.

 Etymology

-The word comes from Middle English scriveiner, an alteration of obsolete scrivein, from Anglo-French escrivein, ultimately from Vulgar Latin *scriban-, scriba, itself an alteration of Latin scriba (scribe).
+The word comes from Middle English scriveiner, an alteration of obsolete scrivein, from Anglo-Norman escrivein, ultimately from Vulgar Latin *scriban-, scriba, itself an alteration of Latin scriba (scribe).

 In Japan, the word "scrivener" is used as the standard translation of (書士, shoshi), in referring to legal professions such as judicial scriveners and administrative scriveners.

 In the Irish language, a scríbhneoir is a writer, or a person who writes.
 Similarly, in Welsh, ysgrifennu is 'to write', ysgrifennwr is 'writer' and ysgrifennydd is 'secretary, scribe'.

 In literature

-A famous work of fiction featuring scriveners is the short story "Bartleby, the Scrivener" by Herman Melville, first published in 1853.
+Bartleby, the Scrivener by Herman Melville, first published in 1853, is a famous work of fiction featuring scriveners.